lindbrook/packageRank/README.md

 ![](man/figures/README-pop_plot_code-1.png)<!-- -->

-This longitudinal view of package downloads plots the date (x-axis) against the base 10 logarithm of the selected package’s downloads (y-axis).
-To get a sense of how the selected package’s performance stacks up against all other packages, a set of smoothed curves representing a stratified random sample of packages is plotted in gray in the background (the “typical” pattern of downloads on [CRAN](https://cran.r-project.org/) for the selected time period).
+This longitudinal view plots the date (x-axis) against the base 10 logarithm of the selected package’s download counts (y-axis).
+To get a sense of how the selected package’s performance stacks up against “all” other packages, a set of smoothed curves representing a stratified random sample of packages is plotted in gray in the background (this is the “typical” pattern of downloads on [CRAN](https://cran.r-project.org/) for the selected time period).[^1]
-Specifically, within each 5% interval of rank percentiles (e.g., 0 to 5,
-5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected
-and tracked.

 #### unit of observation

-The unit of observation for both `cranDownloads()` and `cranlogs::cran_dowanlods()` is the “day”.
+The default unit of observation for both `cranDownloads()` and `cranlogs::cran_dowanlods()` is the “day”.
 The graph below plots the daily downloads for [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) from 01